melvinbaiju27/Operating-System-Programs/README.md

 ## Getting Started
 To access the web page, open the index.html file in your web browser.
 Each section of the web page contains a description and code snippets for the corresponding operating system program.

-File Structure
+File Structure:
-index.html: The main HTML file that structures the content of the web page.

-styles.css: The CSS file that styles the web page.
+index.html: The main HTML file that structures the content of the web page. styles.css: The CSS file that styles the web page.

 script.js: The JavaScript file (if needed) for any interactive functionality.